Last updated Jan. 11, 2018.

 Larger omphaloceles require more long-term treatment.
 Because of the abnormal development, there may not be room in the baby’s abdomen for all of the organs to fit at once.
 In that case, surgeons use a technique called “paint and wait.”
 They’ll coat the organs in an antibiotic cream as your baby’s belly grows around it.
 Once there’s enough skin to cover the organ sac, surgeons will wrap an elastic band over the organs, which pushes the organs into place over time.

 The whole process can take up to a year, after which a surgeon will close the hole.

-If you took Zoloft while pregnant and your child was born with a birth defect, you should contact an experienced birth injury attorney to learn about your legal rights and options.
+If you took Zoloft while pregnant and your child was born with a birth defect, you should contact an experienced attorney to learn about your legal rights and options.
 Safe Birth Project may be able to help.

 What should I do if I’m pregnant and taking Zoloft?

 If you’re taking Zoloft or any other antidepressant, you should consult your doctor immediately; do not stop taking any medication without talking to your doctor first.
 Depression can be difficult to manage without medication, and you’ll have to work with your doctor, your therapist, and the rest of your support system to determine what treatment options will work best for you during the beautiful journey of pregnancy.

 Ask your doctor about Zoloft and pregnancy and whether a treatment change is an option for you.